AdaGold/capstone/README.md

 - What lectures will the instructors give during capstone? *TODO*
 - [Recommended Reflection Exercise](reflections.md)
 - [Useful tutorial sites](tutorials-sites.md)

+## Capstone Requirements
+The requirements for capstone are intentionally the most open-ended and vague you have received for a project.
+First and foremost, this project is for you!
+If there is one goal to hold onto throughout the process of capstone, it is: **Your capstone should be something you will be proud to show off and something you will get to learn a lot from**.
+(Maybe that's two goals, but still short enough to remember, yeah?)

+For the sake of formalizing the ambiguity, so that you can know that your capstone is on track to "meet the requirements", here is a short list of requirements:

+- Student maintains communication with staff throughout capstone
+- There is a code base for all relevant parts of the project on GitHub that the assigned PM (instructor) has access to
+- The project represents learning new technology in some way
+- Student presents their Capstone project to an audience
+- If relevant, the project is deployed on the internet
+  - A couple examples of projects where this isn't relevant are mobile app projects that don't have a backend and hardware projects.
+There are of course many other examples.
+If you're uncertain whether deployment is a relevant requirement for your project, we welcome you to check-in with an instructor!

 # Things You Need to Do